marshallshen/blog/_posts/2017-08-11-build-restful-api-microservice-with-go.md

 * **Deployability**.
 The framework **must** allow `Docker` deployments, the community behind the lanuage **should** have a stable Docker image that allow developers to easily deploy application to container hosts such as Amazon Elastic Container Service.

-* **Adaptablity**.
+* **Adaptability**.
 The framework **should** be relatively easy to learn.
 A team of developers should be able to be productive using the framework in 2-month period.
 Note that 2 months is based on my prior experience of learning new technology.

 ## Experiment

-To start the experiment, I decided to build **an instruction service** using [Gin](https://github.com/gin-gonic/gin) as the Golang webserver.
-The instruction service is simple service that consumes and provides instructions based on RESTful API.
-Additionally, I choose `Gin` as the framework because the community behind the framework is [active](https://github.com/gin-gonic/gin/pulse), and comparing to other framework such as [Martini](https://github.com/go-martini/martini), the set up is light weight, the syntax is easy to understand.
+To start the experiment, I decided to build an **instruction service** using [Gin](https://github.com/gin-gonic/gin) as the Golang web server.
+The instruction service is simple to service that serves instructions based on RESTful API.
+Additionally, I choose `Gin` as the framework because the community behind the framework is [active](https://github.com/gin-gonic/gin/pulse), and comparing to other frameworks such as [Martini](https://github.com/go-martini/martini), the set up is light weight, the syntax is easy to understand.

 ### Set up webserver